morgan-williams3/FosterCareProject/README.md

 ![image](C-IA.png)

-The most represented racial category among the children is White (51.7%), followed by Black-African American (25.1%) and finally Latino (17.7%).
+The most represented racial category among the children is White (51.7%), followed by Black or African-American (25.1%) and finally Latino (17.7%).
 The other three racial categories are very little represented since they all represent less than 5% of the total population.

 Regarding parents, it should be noted that the population of parent 1 is higher than that of parent 2.
 This significant difference is not explained.
-We assume that this is the result of either a lack of data or a large number of single-parent foster families.
+We assume that this can be explained by a large number of single-parent foster families or a lack of data.
 This would be the case for 104,643 families out of 295,348 (or 35.4%).

 We obtained the following results: